Scabies

 Scabies mites rarely get on to someone's skin through shared bedding, towels or clothing.
 It is also rare to become infected again in this way, but it is possible.
 To prevent that from happening, various hygiene measures can be taken:

-• Vacuum upholstered (soft) furniture, pillows, mattresses, carpets and car seats, and don't use them for three days.
+• Vacuum upholstered (soft) furniture, pillows, mattresses, carpets and car seats, and don't use them for at least two days.

 • Clean all washable surfaces.